-Join us for a working breakfast on February 7 2019 to:
+Join us for our next working breakfast to:

 identify best practice and learning from your journey to close the Gender Pay Gap

 hear the latest thinking and gain early access to Catalyst Collective’s revised Gender Pay Gap Report

 discuss what comes next for your gender pay gap journey, especially the impacts of intersectionality and the potential implications of ethnicity pay gap reporting